What is Sexology?

 I do work with clients with different abilities.
 If you have any enquiry about counselling, sex and relationship therapy or have any question in regard to how we can work together please do not hesitate to contact me.

-Do you see clients from LGBTQI community?
+Do you see clients from the LGBTQI+ community?

-I am an advocate for diversity in human sexual realm and I wholeheartedly welcome people of all corners of the human sexuality rainbow; all genders, sexualities, relationship choices, cultures, religions and ethnicities.
+I am an advocate for diversity in the human sexual realm and I wholeheartedly welcome people of all corners of the human sexuality rainbow; all genders, sexualities, relationship choices, cultures, religions and ethnicities.
 I strive to make my sensitivity to diversity, difference and culture evidence in my work.

 Do I need a referral to be able to work with you?